chrispua1/sentence-variation-tool/README.md

 The sentence variation can be found at [chrispua1.github.io/sentence-variation-tool](https://chrispua1.github.io/sentence-variation-tool/).
 Copy and paste your writing into the text box, and click the submit button.
 You will then be presented with a graph and a list of your sentences.

 ## Open Source
 Feel free to use this code in any way you want!
+I selected the GPL v3.0 for the license for this repository.
+I'm not entirely sure I can just do that, so sorry if I'm not supposed to.